openframeworks/ofSite/_documentation/types/ofTypes.markdown

 *	When you don't need blazing speed for pointer access because a shared pointer is *not* a pointer, it's more complex and slower.
 *	When you don't to have multiple processes handle deleting a resource.

+For more info on shared pointers this is an excellent reference:  http://ootips.org/yonat/4dev/smart-pointers.html

+or you can look at the Poco implementation of shared pointers: http://pocoproject.org/slides/030-MemoryManagement.pdf (linking into their documenation isn't possible, frame fail)

 ##Methods